Fullmetal Alchemist | What it means to be human

 Alphonse and Edward Elric are only children when illness takes their mother away, leaving them alone in their grief.
 In a desperate attempt, the two resort to a forbidden alchemical ritual to bring her back: a human transmutation.
 But the mangled being that they summon is far from human, and they end up paying a terrible price.
 Alphonse loses his body to the ritual and the same happens with Edward’s leg and arm.
 The two will bear on themselves the price of what they have attempted to do.
 Edward gets implanted prosthetic metal limbs, the automails, while the only thing remaining of Alphonse, his soul, is bound to an empty armor by his brother.

 This tragic beginning introduces both their deep bond of brotherhood and the many existential dilemmas that they will face.
 First of all, what is the worth of a single human life?
 Can one trade anything of remotely equal valor in exchange for it?
-The bounds of human existence are a complex matter, as explored in other manga like Gantz‘s dark reality and the more lighthearted Saint Young Men.
+The limits of human existence are a complex and unusual topic for a shonen, typically found in manga with a different audience like Gantz and the more lighthearted Saint Young Men.
 As the reader will learn throughout the series, a soul is not something that can be crafted.
 In the words of Edward himself: “Maybe life has no equal trade”.

 Morality in a world at war

-This concept is also at the core of Fullmetal Alchemist narrative world.
-Here, the lingering conflict between the country of Amestris and the city of Ishbal and the resulting genocide are still very present.
+War is also at the core of Fullmetal Alchemist narrative world.
+The lingering conflict between the country of Amestris and the city of Ishbal and the resulting genocide are still very present at the beginning of the story.
 The horrors of the war, even in its most cruel implications, are never hidden from the reader.
 They are an element of inner conflict for the protagonists, who work as alchemists for the military itself.
 Their ethical principle is to never take a human life, even if that would mean to never get their bodies back.